 So, instead of one side getting all messed up when you close the case, you can now travel with peace of mind knowing your clothes are secured and you won’t find a mess when you arrive and open your case.

-If you take a look at the image of the inside, you will also notice the materials are very luxurious and stylishly designed, instead of that bare black or gray you find on most cases.
-That is what this line of cases is all about - style!
+If you take a look at the image of the inside, you will also notice the materials are very luxurious and stylishly designed, instead of that bare black or gray you find in most cases.
+That is what this line of cases is all about – style!

-People love how easily this case glides around the airport as you head to check in.
-And, the easy to click brake system is a life saver for when you have to rest your case somewhere (especially when it is on a hill - I nearly lost one to traffic once, so this feature is amazing.)
+People love how easily this case glides around the airport as you head to check-in.
+And, the easy-to-click brake system is a lifesaver for when you have to rest your case somewhere (especially when it is on a hill – I nearly lost one to traffic once, so this feature is amazing.)

-Top quality wheels are great, but the brake is what makes this case stand out even more.
+Top-quality wheels are great, but the brake is what makes this case stand out even more.
 All you need to do is push it down to lock the front two wheels, and push again to quickly release it.
 Easy as pie!

 Also, I have actually not seen such a handy feature before, even on the Samsonite cases, which are usually even more expensive.

 The focus of this case is style.
-And the champagne or chocolate colors with faux leather accenting certainly makes a classy statement as you saunter up to the check-in desk (while most people push their soft black stained cases that have seen better days :>).
+And the champagne or chocolate colors with faux leather accenting certainly make a classy statement as you saunter up to the check-in desk (while most people push their soft black stained cases that have seen better days :>).

 And what I really love about these Polycarbonate cases with the diamond pattern is that they hide scratches quite well.
 Sure, your case will not look brand new forever.
 And a few trips away will put marks and scratches on it.
 But my Delsey’s still looking pretty darn good despite having been on quite a few planes already (9 flights in Australia last month certainly put them to the test).